hexronuspi/einops-sarvam/README.md

 ## Performance Comparison: Custom Eigen-Based Rearrange vs. Einops

+### Tests

+*  All tests validate shape, value equivalence (np.allclose), and dtype preservation.
+*  Fallbacks are fail-fast with clear error messages.
+*  Support for inference, ellipses, singleton handling, and nested flatten/unflatten.

 ### Overview

 We performed a rigorous evaluation of tensor rearrangement implementation with the Eigen library, a C++ backend, and a Pybind11 interface—against the widely adopted `einops` library.
 Our work tested 15 test cases.